francescabassi/webpack-tutorial/README.md

 npm --save-dev install eslint-loader
 ```

-Now we can use the loader in our Webpack configuration, before the babelo loader, in the preLoaders field.
+Now we can use the loader in our Webpack configuration, before the babel loader, in the preLoaders field.

 **webpack.config.js**